-- 1. Intake of each proposal to ensure each component is materially and substantively complete and thereby merits a full review. - 2.
+- 1. Intake of each proposal to ensure each component is materially and substantively complete and meets minimum eligibility requirements, thereby meriting a full review. - 2.
 Review of the proposal by Institute staff from academic, operational, legal, and fiscal perspectives. - 3.
-When applicable, in-depth analysis of student performance data from the applicant's existing schools to identify areas and trends of strength and deficiency to gauge the proposed program's likelihood of producing exemplary academic outcomes including, but not limited to: - Review of past three years of student performance data on state assessments, with an emphasis on growth percentile scores; - Student attrition rates from year to year; - Graduation rates; and, - Authorizer evaluation, renewal, and regulatory compliance reports. - 4.
-At the Institute's discretion, an external panel of education expert(s) may review proposals and, where applicable, accompanying business plans. - 5.
-For proposals deemed strong enough to move on in the review process, an interview by Institute staff (and possibly member(s) of an external review panel) of the proposed school's founding group, which includes the applicant(s), proposed or actual education corporation trustees, and representatives of any proposed or actual CMO and/or other partner organization.
+When applicable, in-depth analysis of student performance data from the applicant's existing schools to identify areas of strength and deficiency to gauge the proposed program's likelihood of producing exemplary academic outcomes including but not limited to: - Review of past three years of student performance data on state assessments, with an emphasis on growth percentile scores; - Student attrition rates from year to year; - Graduation rates; and, - Authorizer evaluation, renewal, and regulatory compliance reports. - 4.
+At the Institute's discretion, an external panel of education expert(s) may review proposals and, where applicable, accompanying business plans.

-- 6. Proposals of sufficient strength may undergo a Request for Amendments ("RFA") process to resolve Institute concerns and assure compliance with the Act and all applicable laws and regulations. - 7.
-If the Request for Amendment ("RFA") process yields an application that the Institute identifies as strong enough to move on in the process, a representative of the Charter Schools Committee may interview the applicant(s) and proposed education corporation trustees
+- 5. For proposals deemed strong enough to move on in the review process, an interview by Institute staff (and possibly member(s) of an external review panel) of the proposed school's founding group, which includes the applicant(s), proposed or actual education corporation trustees, and representatives of any proposed or actual CMO and/or other partner organization. - 6.
+Proposals of sufficient strength may undergo a Request for Amendments ("RFA") process to resolve Institute concerns and assure compliance with all applicable laws and regulations. - 7.
+If the Request for Amendment ("RFA") process yields an application that the Institute identifies as strong enough to move on in the process, a representative of the Committee may interview the applicant(s) and proposed education corporation trustees. - 8.
+After completing the review process, the Institute makes any positive recommendations to the Committee, which renders the final determination at a public meeting.
+There is no appeal of a negative determination at any stage of the process.